Last Updated: June 22, 2026

 Teaming up with the right third-party logistics (3PL) partner can be a huge help, as these experts streamline tedious ecommerce retail fulfillment processes, all of which are vital for a successful back-to-school season.

-Plus, reliable 3PLs will enable access to a full suite of value-added services like kitting/bundling projects, thank-you notes, marketing, inserts, branded packaging, and more to create a personalized back-to-school shopping experience.
+Plus, reliable 3PLs will provide access to a full suite of value-added services, such as kitting/bundling projects, thank-you notes, marketing, inserts, branded packaging, and more, to create a personalized back-to-school shopping experience.

 Kase: Your one-stop-shop for frictionless back-to-school order fulfillment